What is a Community Foundation?

 No. According to IRS regulations, the Community Foundation may make grants only to qualifying nonprofit public charities.
 The Community Foundation staff checks all organizations for documentation of nonprofit status.

 I want to direct the fund to a specific type of organization, but I am not familiar with all of them in Washington County.
-Can the Community Foundation help me identify these?
+Can the Community Foundation help me?

 Yes.
-Our staff can work with you to identify nonprofit organizations that meet your charitable goals.
-We can also research organizations you would like to know more about before recommending them as grant recipients.
+Our staff works with you to identify nonprofit organizations that meet your charitable goals.
+We will also research organizations you would like to know more about before recommending them as grant recipients.

 How are the funds invested and who are the investment managers?